 An engineering design must consider a variety of sometimes competing criteria, including safety, operational performance, usability, environmental impact, capital cost, operational cost, constructability, redundancy, and future proofing.
+The project location, with respect to local safety culture towards construction and operation, should also be considered.
 Project stakeholders will have different views of the important criteria.
 A good design will need to achieve an appropriate balance of factors.
 Considering safety by design processes in the engineering of geothermal facilities ensures that safety thinking is considered early and in parallel with other design criteria prior to construction.